Dearest Gentle Reader, Romancing the Werewolf is right around the corner. And it lands on a Sunday.

 Whole milk

 Guests who require alternatives should bring such things as *shudder* skimmed milk or *double shudder* soy on their own.
+However, I do actually like the Lactade whole milk, it’s a fun option and tastes nice in tea.

 Dietary Quirks

 No hostess or host should ever have to suffer the peculiarities of diet in others that the modern world has foisted upon us.
 Eccentricity is one thing, pickiness another thing entirely.
-Medical dietary restrictions of an un-tea-party-like nature dictate the guest see to her own health through self-care or absence.
+Medical dietary restrictions of an un-tea-party-like nature dictate the guest see to their own health through self-care or absence.

 More on parties?